horde/Cli/doc/Horde/Cli/UPGRADING.rst

 This lists the API changes between releases of the package.

-Upgrading to 2.1.0
+Upgrading to 2.3.0
 ==================

   - Horde_Cli

-    - color(), header()
+    - Constructor

-      These methods have been added.
+      An $opts parameter has been added to pass optional 'output' and 'pager' options.

 Upgrading to 2.2.0